audreysuit/Final-Project/README.md

 ### Sensor

-An analog reflectance sensor was also recommended by Dr. Jarros.
+An analog reflectance sensor was also recommended by Dr. Jarro.
 Initially, we had the idea of using some kind of weight-activated system, like a pressure sensor pad.
 There were already some reflectance sensors in the lab, so it was an economical decision to use what was available instead of purchasing something new.

 # Testing Description
 ## System Functionality